 Diameter - Defines the diameter of the pipe/s.

-n - Manning’s n roughness value.
-Used by the Manning Formula equation to calculate the velocity and therefore time of travel when using the Manning's option.
+Manning's n - Manning’s n roughness value used to calculate the velocity and therefore time of travel.

 Release Height - Height above the invert of the under drain pipe at which the water is released (marked in red on the diagram below).
 This is commonly used to create a saturated zone.